vishnupriyapesu/pes_class_asic/README.md

 **RISCV GCC Compiler and Dissemble**

-Using the riscv gcc compiler, we compiled the C program.
+> Using the riscv gcc compiler, we compiled the C program.

-riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
+> riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c

-Using ls -ltr sum1ton.c, we can check that the object file is created.
+> Using ls -ltr sum1ton.c, we can check that the object file is created.

-To get the dissembled ALP code for the C program,
+> To get the dissembled ALP code for the C program,

-riscv64-unknown-elf-objdump -d sum1ton.o | less .
+> riscv64-unknown-elf-objdump -d sum1ton.o | less .

-In order to view the main section, type /main.
+> In order to view the main section, type /main

-Here, since we used -O1 optimisation, the number of instructions are 15.

 When we use -Ofast optimisation, we can see that the number of instructions have been reduced to 12